syncthing/syncthing/README.md

 ## Thingium is a Syncthing Fork
 Its a personal experiment.
 It tries to simplify automatic updates for a few of the features I added to Syncthing, but where not (yet?) accepted for syncthing vanilla version.

+### Compatibility
+Thingium is fully compatible with Synchting on protocol and configuration and database files.
+It is designed to be able to replace Syncthing, offering additional, compatible features.

+BUT it uses its own default configuration directory and seperate default listen ports.
+This way it can run in parallel to Syncthing on the same host, avoiding accidential mixups.
+If you like to replace Synchting by Thingium, just point Thingium to the configuration path that Synchthing was using before.

+Default Thingium GUI URL: http://127.0.0.1:8386/ Default Thingium QUICK/TCP listen port: [::]:22002

+### Features

+- Sharding of files using ignore pattern based on hashed filename
+- TCP port tunneling through synchting network

+## Followig is original Syncthing Readme

 ## Goals

 Syncthing is a **continuous file synchronization program**.
 It synchronizes